truonghoangnguyen/nikaya2/docs/kinhtrungbo/nanamoli-bodhi-en/062-the-greater-discourse-of-advice-to-rahula.md

 29\.
 "He trains thus: 'I shall breathe in contemplating impermanence'; he trains thus: 'I shall breathe out contemplating impermanence.'
 He trains thus: 'I shall breathe in contemplating fading away'; he trains thus: 'I shall breathe out contemplating fading away.'
 He trains thus: 'I shall breathe in contemplating cessation'; he trains thus: 'I shall breathe out contemplating cessation.'
 He trains thus: 'I shall breathe in contemplating relinquishment'; he trains thus: 'I shall breathe out contemplating relinquishment.'

 30\.
 "Rāhula, that is how mindfulness of breathing is developed and cultivated, so that it is of great fruit and great benefit.
-When mindfulness of breathing is developed and cultivated in this way, [426] even the final in-breaths and out-breaths are known as they cease, not unknown." ${ }^{\prime 647}$
+When mindfulness of breathing is developed and cultivated in this way, [426] even the final in-breaths and out-breaths are known as they cease, not unknown." [^647]

 That is what the Blessed One said.
 The venerable Rāhula was satisfied and delighted in the Blessed One's words.